Year 5 Miss Moinescu

 Websites for children to use at home to help with their learning:

-Our topic for the Autumn term is “Anglo-Saxons”.
+Our topic for the Spring term is “The Vikings”.

 Welcome back and a very happy New Year

 Religious Education: Our topics this term are “Being a Sacramental People” and “Lent to Easter”.
 We will learn about the meaning of sacraments, including the words, signs and symbols connected with them.
 We will be exploring how God is present in our lives today.